BeautifulTovarisch/aws-notes/dynamodb.md

 |Must be created on table create|Can create anytime|
 |Same Partition Key|Different partition key as table|
 |Different Sort Key|Different Sort Key|

+- Queries are more efficient than scans
+- Scans take longer as the table grows
+- Be careful with throughput when running scans ( reduce page size )
+- Avoid using scans when possible ( use Query, Get, BatchGetItem )